ss467/ss467/README.md

 Full Stack Web Developer !
 AI ML Beginner
 -----------------------------------------

-I have been developing websites for 2 years and have a pretty good grip.
-Tech Lead @GDSCJSSSTU
+I have been developing websites for 4 years and have a pretty good grip.
+Tech Advisor @GDSCJSSSTU

 * 🌍  I'm based in Mysore
 * ✉️  You can contact me at [srivatsajoshi180@gmail.com](mailto:srivatsajoshi180@gmail.com)